 Quality instruction is one of the biggest complaints across a variety of higher education institutions.
 Highly skilled professionals often have a unique skill set that may not include the ability to pass on information in a traditional learning environment.
-This challenge is magnified by online learning environments which tend to reduce the amount of one-on-one time between instructors and learners.
-Creating meaningful learning frameworks for online delivery becomes a seemingly impossible task when faculty brings practical subject knowledge without a commensurate amount of teaching knowledge.
+This challenge is magnified by online learning environments, which tend to reduce the amount of one-on-one time between instructors and learners.
+Creating meaningful learning frameworks for online delivery becomes a seemingly impossible task when faculty brings practical subject knowledge without an equivalent amount of teaching experience.

 Defining the Scope of the Educational Challenge

 The more highly skilled the professional, the more expensive their time.
 For example, asking a surgeon to attend classes on knowledge delivery and become a certified teacher would exponentially increase the cost of delivering knowledge.
 At the same time, skilled professionals are already required to continually add to their knowledge base to keep up with new information.
 If cutting edge information comes through practicing professionals, and these professionals lack experience teaching, how can learning institutions bridge the gap?

 With experienced professionals facing the unaccustomed task of curriculum generation, a certain amount of confusion is to be expected in the final product.
 After all, professionals know their topics, but may not be up to date on the latest learning technologies, information delivery methods, and opportunities to blend practical and academic knowledge.
 By incorporating eLearning in faculty development, teaching organizations have the opportunity to both increase instructional standards and expose potential problems before a curriculum is finalized.